vansant/Climate-Hub-Maps/Doc/README.md

   - Done using clip-to-region.py which uses the extract by mask (requires spatial analyist extension) analysis tool for each each raster layer and for each region in the Feature Dataset (Regions) in ClimateHub.gdb.
   - Each new clipped layer begines with the name of the feature class and then the name of the raster layer file follows.
 4. Min and max values grabbed from all clipped layers to aid with setting up .lyr files for each spatial/temporal visual anlysis
-5. Create .lyr color ramp for each region/variable using the min-max values generated in the last step by  setting min and max as option under symbology.
+5. Create .lyr color ramp for each region/variable using the regional statistics values generated in the last step by  setting min, max, mean, and std as options under symbology using custom in stretched.
 Export by right clicking on layer in table of contents to export.lyr file for each raster layer group (region-variable).
-  - Min and max for each region and variable via get-clipped-min-and-max.py - used as simple guid for color ramp and could actaully anything the user wants.
   - Setup color ramp in ArcMap gui GUI and export region_variable.lyr file to /Tooldata/lyr folder.
 This is done under the symbology tab.
 Stretched needs to be selected on the lefthand side of the screen.
 Under type Minimum-Maximum needs to be checked.
 Then Edit High/Low Values needs to be ticked.
 The values can then be updated and a color ramp can be chosen.
   - Layers for each region can be updated in the future to change layer symbology for each .lyr file
   - precipitation layers used coloramp: precipitation